B.B.A. in Entrepreneurship

 General Education Requirements

-The entrepreneurship major also requires completion of the following additional 24 semester hours, including Ent 396, 426, 436, 446, 456 and 9 semester hours from the following courses: Ent 466, 476, 486 or up to 3 credits in department approved study abroad or internship credits.
+The entrepreneurship major also requires completion of the following additional 24 semester hours, including Ent 396, 426, 436, 446, 456 and 9 semester hours from any 300-level or above ENT course or up to 3 credits in department-approved study abroad or internship credits.

 A minimum grade of C is required in all business, economic, and accounting courses applied by a student toward a major in entrepreneurship.